logo-min.webp

 Periodontal maintenance cleaning

-Periodontal maintenance cleanings are the type of teeth cleanings that also treat gum disease.
+There is a type of teeth cleaning that also treats gum disease this type of cleaning of teeth by a dentist is called Periodontal maintenance cleaning.
 They remove extra plaque and tartar from your tooth surface and gum pockets, then smooth out the roots, if necessary, similar to scaling and root planing.
 The main difference between periodontal maintenance cleanings and other dental cleanings is that they are generally conducted more often.
 This cleaning is performed more often because gum disease is progressive and worsens if not treated properly.

 Conclusion

-Depending on what your dentist discovers during your dental checkup, your dentist may recommend one of the types mentioned above of dental cleanings.
+Depending on what your dentist discovers during your dental checkup, your dentist may recommend one of the different types of dental cleaning mentioned above of dental cleanings.
 While all these cleanings share the same purpose, each takes a somewhat different approach depending on the circumstances.

 Contact your Pinole dentists, Dr.Dr.
 Azadeh Hosseini and Dr. Ghazal Hosseini at Top Pinole Dental today to know more about teeth cleaning.